tanis2000/Curse-of-Strahd-Reloaded/Atto III - La Terra Spezzata/Arco P - Il Colpo a Ravenloft.md

 <h3>Bonus Actions</h3>
 <p><strong><em>Nimble Escape.</em></strong> Volenta takes the Disengage or Hide action.</p>
 <h3>Reactions</h3>
 <p>Volenta can take up to three reactions per round, but only one per turn.
-If Volenta would lose her reactions and isn't incapacitated, she loses one reaction instead.</p>
+If Volenta would lose her reactions, she loses one reaction instead.</p>
 <p><strong><em>Final Conflagration.</em></strong> When Volenta is reduced to 0 hit points, she can use her alchemist's firebomb if available, centered on herself.
 (Any damage taken doesn’t carry over to her second form.)</p>
 <p><strong><em>Acrobatic Escape.</em></strong> When an attack misses Volenta, she can use her reaction to move up to half her speed without provoking opportunity attacks.</p>
 <p><strong><em>Caustic Splash (1/day).</em></strong> When Volenta takes damage from a creature within 5 feet of her, she can use her reaction to splash that creature with caustic chemicals.
 The creature must make a <span class="highlight">DC 14 Dexterity saving throw</span>.
 On a failed save, the creature takes <span class="highlight">14 (4d6) acid damage</span> and is blinded until the end of Volenta's next turn.
 On a successful save, the creature takes half damage and isn't blinded.</p>